tomas-fryza/vhdl-course/labs/07-display_driver/README.md

    7. Create a VHDL [simulation source](https://www.edaplayground.com/x/3f_A) `tb_driver_7seg_4digits`, complete the code, set conditions to display value `3.142` and run the simulation.
 Compare simulated timing diagram with yours in Preparation tasks.
 Verify reset as well.

       **Important note:** Change the `g_MAX` parameter of `clock_enable` entity in the driver architecture to **4**!
 Then each clock period will be equivalent to 1 ms and not 10 ns.
-For implementation, do sure to change back the correct value to 400,000.
+For implementation, be sure to put the correct value back to 400,000.

    8. Use **Flow** > **Open Elaborated design** and see the schematic after RTL analysis.
 Note that RTL (Register Transfer Level) represents digital circuit at the abstract level.